Swiss8191/Peak-Stamina/README.md

 # Peak Stamina

-Replaces vanilla sprinting mechanics with a resource management system based on fatigue and hunger. comes with built in compatibility for Tough as Nails, Cold Sweat and ParCool.
+Replaces vanilla sprinting mechanics with a resource management system based on fatigue and hunger. comes with compatibility for Tough as Nails, Cold Sweat, ParCool and, Combat roll.
 For additional custom penalties or integrations, refer to the Advanced Features section below.

-For a more indepth and better formatted guide visit the [wiki](https://github.com/Swiss8191/Peak-Stamina/wiki/Peak-Stamina-Home)!
-Or you can scroll down and read the guide there.
+For a more indepth and better formatted guide visit the [wiki!](https://github.com/Swiss8191/Peak-Stamina/wiki/Peak-Stamina-Home) Or you can scroll down and read the guide there.

 ----------